-- A.4 The Project shall consist of not more than twelve (12) duplex ownership units, contained within six (6) duplex structures together with 124-unit senior living residential apartment units located within a single residential structure, , and other related residential amenities, all as shown on the Approved Plans.
-The Project shall consist of no more than twelve (12) four-bedroom duplex ownership units and a 124 unit apartment building, consisting of 58 studio apartments, 23 one-bedroom units and 43 two-bedroom units, with the total number of bedrooms associated with the senior living building to be 167 bedrooms. - A.5 There shall be ninety-five (95) vehicle parking spaces (inclusive of required handicap spaces) for the senior living apartment building.
-The duplex units will have driveway parking for 2 vehicles per dwelling unit, with the exception of the end units, with one parking space to the side/rear of the duplex unit. - A.6 Pursuant to the revised Waiver List submitted to the Board and attached hereto as Exhibit A, the Applicant has requested, and the Board has granted, those waivers from the Arlington Zoning Bylaw and other local by-laws and regulations as specified therein.
+- A.6 Pursuant to the revised Waiver List submitted to the Board and attached hereto as Exhibit A, the Applicant has requested, and the Board has granted, those waivers from the Arlington Zoning Bylaw and other local by-laws and regulations as specified therein.
 No waivers are granted from requirements that are beyond the purview of G.L. c.
 40B, §§ 20-23.
 No waiver of permit or inspection fees has been granted.
 Any subsequent revision to the Approved Plans, including but not limited to revisions in the Final Plans, referenced below, that requires additional or more expansive waivers of any local by-laws or regulations, must be approved by the Board in accordance with 760 CMR 56.05(11). - A.7 Except as otherwise specifically provided herein, where this Decision provides for the submission of plans or other documents for approval by the Director of Planning and Community Development or other Town Departments, the Director of Planning and Community Development or applicable Department Head will use reasonable efforts to review and provide a written response within forty-five (45) days following submission.
-For submissions that require assistance from an outside consultant, as determined by the Director of Planning and Community Development or applicable Department Head, the forty-five day time period shall not begin until the consultant's fee has been fully funded by the Applicant.
+For submissions that require assistance from an outside consultant, as determined by the Director of Planning and Community Development or applicable Department Head, the thirty-day time period shall not begin until the consultant's fee has been fully funded by the Applicant.
 Should forty-five (45) days elapse without a response as aforesaid, said plans or documents shall be deemed approved. - A.8 This Comprehensive Permit may be subsequently assigned or transferred pursuant to 760 CMR 56.05(12)(b).
-The pledging of the Property as security under any conventional loan financing terms as set forth in the financing entity's Loan Documents or any foreclosure sale pursuant to the same shall not constitute an assignment or transfer under this paragraph.

-- A.9 The provisions of this Comprehensive Permit Decision and Conditions shall be binding upon the successors and assigns of the Applicant, and the obligations shall run with the land.
+The pledging of the Property as security under any conventional loan financing terms as set forth in the financing entity's Loan Documents or any foreclosure sale pursuant to the same shall not constitute an assignment or transfer under this paragraph. - A.9 The provisions of this Comprehensive Permit Decision and Conditions shall be binding upon the successors and assigns of the Applicant, and the obligations shall run with the land.
 In the event that the Applicant sells, transfers, or assigns its interest in the development, this Comprehensive Permit shall be binding upon the purchaser, transferee, or assignee and any successor purchasers, transferees or assignees.
-The applicable limited dividend restrictions shall apply to the owner of the project regardless of sale, transfer, or assignment of the project, provided that the Regulatory Agreement with the Subsidizing Agency has not otherwise expired\- - A.10 The sidewalks, driveways, roads, utilities, drainage systems, and all other on-site infrastructure shown on the Approved Plans (excepting the existing storm drain and sewer lines) as serving the Project shall remain private in perpetuity, and the Town shall not have, now or in the future, any legal responsibility for the operation or maintenance of the infrastructure, including but not limited to snow removal, landscape maintenance, and hydrant maintenance.
-It is recognized that the storm drain/storm drain easement running under the site and existing sewer easement are the legal obligation of the Town to maintain, repair or replace.
-The proposed access drive within the Project shall not be dedicated to or accepted by the Town. - A.11 Unless otherwise indicated herein, the Board may designate an agent to review and approve matters on the Board's behalf subsequent to this Decision.
+The applicable limited dividend restrictions shall apply to the owner of the project regardless of sale, transfer, or assignment of the project. - A.10 The sidewalks, driveways, roads, utilities, drainage systems, and all other on-site infrastructure shown on the Approved Plans as serving the Project shall remain private in perpetuity, and the Town shall not have, now or in the future, any legal responsibility for the operation or maintenance of the infrastructure, including but not limited to snow removal, landscape maintenance, and hydrant maintenance.
+In this regard, the proposed site access road within the Project shall not be dedicated to or accepted by the Town.

+A.11 Unless otherwise indicated herein, the Board may designate an agent to review and approve matters on the Board's behalf subsequent to this Decision.